gkgaurav31/spring/03-using-stereotype-annotation-to-add-beans.md

 }
 ```

-- By default, Spring doesn’t search for classes annotated with stereotype annotations, so if we just leave the code as-is, Spring won’t add a bean of type Parrot in its context.
-To tell Spring it needs to search for classes annotated with stereotype annotations, we use the @ComponentScan annotation over the configuration class.
-Also, with the @ComponentScan annotation, we tell Spring where to look for these classes.
+- By default, Spring doesn't search for classes annotated with stereotype annotations, so if we just leave the code as-is, Spring won't add a bean of type Parrot in its context.
+To tell Spring it needs to search for classes annotated with stereotype annotations, we use the `@ComponentScan` annotation over the configuration class.
+Also, with the `@ComponentScan` annotation, we tell Spring where to look for these classes.

 ```java
 package config;